Tyler799/Morrowind-2020/Morrowind_2019.md

 You might notice your clouds moving by far too quickly.
 Let's fix that.
 First, make a backup of your `Morrowind.ini`.
 (This can be found under `Morrowind/Mod Organizer 2/Profiles/Default`, or whatever you named your profile if you renamed it)

-~~Now you need to edit your ini file by carefully following the instructions provided in the "Weather settings.txt" that comes with Alternate Skies.~~

 Since Morrowind stores the settings related to weather and nighttime lighting levels in MORROWIND.INI which cannot be modified by simply installing a mod in the Data Files directory.
 You should download Vladimir Kraus' excellent MiNi to help make the necessary INI modifications:

 - [Download](https://cdn.discordapp.com/attachments/533267121384325120/564203414590980097/Alternate_Skies_Settings_Automated_.7z) and run MiNi.exe
 - Ensure that the path displayed at the bottom of the screen points to your Morrowind directory (eg. 'C:\Program Files\Morrowind')
 - Select the Green down arrow to backup your current MORROWIND.INI file